 Once we start doing something, we always wonder if there is any way of doing it better and faster.
 So how on earth are we going to learn the Mandarin Chinese language faster?
 Maybe the following methods could help you speed up your learning process.

 Most of the students get more or less a bit nervous when speaking a foreign language, and Chinese as a tonal language makes it even worse.
 Why not talk to yourself in Chinese first, listing your to-do list for the day, describing the surroundings you’re familiar with, or even complaining.
 Make the most of your inner world to get rid of the nervousness and get used to Chinese.
 Then make friends with intermediate or advanced Mandarin speakers, or better, natives via apps or local communities and chat with them with high frequency if impossible on a daily basis.
-This is a very fast way to boost your Chinese speaking.

-You can find many Mandarin speakers on the following apps and websites:
+Online, you can find many Mandarin speakers on the following apps and websites:

 Another way of learning Chinese speaking fast is shadow reading.
 Shadow reading is just listening to an audio or video and simultaneously talk.
 For instance, you can try our Chinese listening practice stories.
 You’ll talk with a tiny delay, but don’t pause the recording; just *shadow* the narrators.
 You can replay the video or audio file to improve on a second or third attempt.